Obituary of Jerry Sun Chong Mah

 Jerry Mah was reunited with his wife of 62 years, Eunice Mah, and his Lord and Savior on Wednesday, October 2, 2024, at the age of 90.

-Around the age of 14, Jerry’s brother shared with him about the good news of Jesus Christ loving him enough to die in his place in order to satisfy the death penalty that sin brought on us all.
+Around the age of 14, Jerry’s brother shared with him the good news of Jesus Christ loving him enough to die in his place in order to satisfy the death penalty that sin brought on us all.
 Having received the free gift of forgiveness, Jerry was baptized that Easter at the Dongshun Baptist Church.

 At the age of 16, Jerry immigrated to Canada in 1950 with his mother and two brothers to escape the Chinese Communist Revolution in China.
 They joined his father, who had immigrated to Canada in 1914 and settled in Prince Albert, Saskatchewan, where he ran the Post Office Café with five partners.
 Knowing the importance of an education, Jerry and his brothers were encouraged to focus on their studies during the school year rather than work in the family business like most new immigrant children.
 Having to learn a new language and culture in a place where very few people looked like him was difficult, but Jerry persevered and graduated high school from the Prince Albert Collegiate Institute.